yulu/yulu.github.io/blog1/_posts/2024-01-15-effective-learning-2.md

 Obsidian Plugins

 I mentioned Obsidian's powerful plugin system earlier.
 One highly useful plugin is the Flashcard plugin.
 With a few simple configurations, you can automatically generate flashcards from your notes and sync them to the Anki desktop app.
-Anki is a cross-platform syncing application, so I can review flashcards in any environment (changing environment, according to Prof Barbara, reinfore to your memorization).
+Anki is a cross-platform syncing application, so I can review flashcards in any environment (changing environment, according to Prof Barbara, reinforce your memorization).
 It includes creating your flashcard decks and tags based on your note tags.

 ![][effective_study_anki_obsidian]